There is no standard commission for real estate or mortgage brokerage services in Alberta. Commissions to licensees are negotiable.

 A bonus is a payment over and above the usual fee.
 It’s sometimes offered to encourage activity on a property.

-Industry professionals will often refer clients to other professionals for services.
+Licensees will often refer clients to other professionals for services.
 For example: